briglx/briglx.github.io/source/_posts/2023-06-16-cost-optimization-strategic-thinking.md

 ```

 ### Transformation

-Join AmortizedCost and Azure Graph API Query by ResourceID and Date
+Join `AmortizedCost` table and Azure Graph API Query by ResourceID and Date

 ```sql
 SELECT